Skip to content

 The communication port of a unit.

 VFSMML documents should be validated using the XML DTD for VFSMML, which is shown below in section A.03.
-Documents using this DTD should contain a doctype declaration of the form:
+Documents using this DTD should contain a DOCTYPE declaration of the form:

-<!DOCTYPE vfsmml PUBLIC "https://stateworks.com/dtd/vfsmml.dtd">
+<!DOCTYPE vfsmml PUBLIC "https://www.stateworks.com/dtd/vfsmml.dtd">

 The URI might be changed to that of a local copy of the DTD if required.

-If a VFSMML fragment is parsed without a DTD, i.e. as a well-formatted XML, it is the responsibility of the processing application to treat the white space characters occurring outside of token elements as not significant.
+If a VFSMML fragment is parsed without a DTD, i.e. as a well-formatted XML, it is the responsibility of the processing application to treat the whitespace characters occurring outside of token elements as not significant.

 The code below is the complete Document Type Definition of VFSMML: